-Professor Ann Logan stated that “this innovative fluid gel in the eye drop is designed to retain the Decorin on the surface of the eye, and form a ‘therapeutic bandage’ that promotes scarless healing”.
+Professor Ann Logan said: “This innovative fluid gel in the eye drop is designed to retain the Decorin on the surface of the eye, and form a ‘therapeutic bandage’ that promotes scarless healing.”

 Hill et al (2018).
 Sustained release of decorin to the surface of the eye enables scarless corneal regeneration. npj Regenerative Medicine.
 DOI: 10.1038/s41536-018-0061-4.

 About the research

 The study was funded by a Medical Research Council Developmental Pathway Funding Scheme (MR/N019016/1).